 What we do know is football.
 When you use FirstDown PlayBook, you’re looking at youth football plays drawn by NFL coaches who have not only coached at that level, but have also been involved with helping youth football coaches for over a decade now.
 We understand that there are many factors that go into developing a football offense for kids, which is exactly why we’ve made it as easy as possible for coaches to find the youth football formations that fits their team best using the FirstDown PlayBook™ Youth Football Play Library & Play Drawing Tool.

 There are some core things that we believe are essential.
 We believe that you should always be teaching sound fundamentals and technique when coaching youth football.
 After all, you are laying the foundation for how kids experience our game now and possibly later if they continue to play.
+This means that you will use drills to teach the fundamentals that make the game safer.
 There are several other reasons you want to teach sound youth football offensive principles.

 Number one is that when a football offense for kids is played with sound schemes and technique, it goes a long way towards making it safer for the young players.
 One thing all good youth football coaches have in common is they look at player safety first.
 Those parents are going to pull up to practice and entrust you with their kids.
 That is a huge responsibility.
 Make sure what you teach is sound football and safe football.